-Coping with the Loss of a Loved One
+Coping with the Loss of a Parent

 Understanding the reasons behind these emotions can assist you in working through them.
-The most important key to healing is love and forgiveness.
+It’s important to remember that love and forgiveness are the keys to healing.
 Accept that your parents did the best they could at the time.
-Find forgiveness for your parent as well as for yourself for any negativity you contributed to the relationship.
-Holding on to any negative emotions as your loved one is preparing to pass over only contributes to the struggles within your own life.
-This is a time to open your heart and begin the healing process through love, forgiveness and compassion.
+Find forgiveness for your parent and for yourself for any negativity you contributed to the relationship.
+Holding on to any negative emotions before, during and after their passing only contributes to the struggles within your own life.
+This is a time to open your heart, exercise compassion, and begin the healing process by showing love and granting forgiveness.

 Types of Grief Personalities

 We all mourn differently, depending on the nature of a loss and our personality types.
 Some of us lose a loved one and are able to hold things together.
 This is typical for individuals with a logical personality type who are in full control of their emotions and choose not to experience them until they are ready.
 These people tend to be the rock that everyone else relies on during trying times.
 But even among the most rational people, few are able to completely accept a loss, take inventory of their feelings and seamlessly move on with life.
 Delaying the grieving process too long, burying emotions or expecting grief to follow a logical course will only cause more pain down the road.

 Then there is the emotional personality type.
 They feel loss with every fiber of their existence and can quickly get carried away on the emotional roller coaster of grief.
 Their compassion and empathy are beautiful aspects of who they are.
 However, when these individuals are bereaved, they may need the assistance of others to help them survive the intensity of their pain.
 Without help, emotions like anger, guilt, despair, relief and denial can begin to sabotage their quality of life.